- Room 416

 - Research Group

 I obtained my undergraduate degree and MSc in Physics from the University of Auckland.
-I then gained my PhD at Victoria Univesity of Welllington, advised by Crispin Gardiner on the stochastic Gross-Piteavskii theory of atomic superfluids (2006).
-I spent several years at the University of Queensland in the Center of Excellence for Quantum-Atom Optics, working with Matthew Davis, Murray Olsen and Margaret Reid on the theory of finite temperature superfluids and quantum entanglement.
-In 2008 I moved to the University of Otago to take up a FRST Research Fellowship to work on quantum vortices and stochastic superfluids.
-In 2011 I was awarded an inaugural Rutherford Disovery Fellowship to study superfluid turbulence in two dimensional Bose-Einstein condensates.
+I then gained my PhD at Victoria University of Wellington on the stochastic Gross-Piteavskii theory of atomic superfluids (2006), advised by Professor Crispin Gardiner .
+I took up a post-doctoral position at the University of Queensland in the Center of Excellence for Quantum-Atom Optics, working with Matthew Davis, Murray Olsen and Margaret Reid on the theory of finite temperature superfluids and quantum entanglement.
+In 2008 I moved to the University of Otago to take up a FRST Research Fellowship to work on quantum vortices and open quantum systems.
+In 2011 I was awarded an inaugural Rutherford Discovery Fellowship to study superfluid turbulence in two dimensional Bose-Einstein condensates.

 Expertise and Research Interests